stevenfontanella/microlens/README.md

   * [reasonable-lens][] – a bigger library which has `Lens`, some utilities (like `view`, `use`, `+=`), `makeLenses` even, but little else – no lenses (except for `_1` ... `_4`), no `Traversal`, no documentation.
 Overall it looks like something slapped together in a hurry by someone who simply needed to get rid of a lens dependency in one of nir projects.

   * [lens-simple][] – a single module reexporting parts of [lens-family][].
 It's the most feature-complete library on this list, with both `Lens` and `Traversal` available, as well as a number of lenses, traversals, and utilities.
-However, it has some annoyances – no `each`, `_1` and `_2` work only on pairs, `ix` doesn't work on lists or arrays and is thus useless, `at` only works on `Map`, etc. These are unlikely to be ever fixed, as lens-family doesn't actually try to be compatible with lens.
+However, it has some annoyances – no `each`, `_1` and `_2` work only on pairs, `ix` doesn't work on lists or arrays and is thus useless, `at` only works on `Map`, etc. I don't think these will ever be fixed, as they require defining some ad-hoc typeclasses, and the current absence of any such typeclasses in lens-family seems to suggest that the authors consider it a bad idea.

   * [data-lens-light][] – a library which uses a different formulation of lenses and is thus incompatible with lens (it uses different names, too).
 Doesn't actually provide any lenses.